New Covenant: Judaism

-The Jewish view of the mere wording "new covenant" is no more than a renewed national commitment to abide by God's laws.
+The Jewish view of the mere wording "new covenant" is no more than a renewed national commitment to abide by God's laws, similar to the covenants enacted by Asa, Hezekiah, Jehoiada, and Josiah in the later books of the Bible.
 In this view, the word new does not refer to a new commitment that replaces a previous one, but rather to an additional and greater level of commitment.

 Because Jews view the Mosaic covenant as applying only to Jews and any New Covenant merely a strengthening of the already existing one, Jews do not see this phrase as relevant in any way to non-Jews.
 For non-Jews, Judaism advocates the pre-Sinaitic Seven Laws of Noah.
-"Unlike Christianity, Judaism does not deny salvation to those outside of its fold, for, according to Jewish law, all non-Jews who observe the Noahide laws will participate in salvation and in the rewards of the world to come".

 In his 1962 work The Prophets, Abraham Joshua Heschel points out that prophecy is not the only instrument of God to change the hearts of Israel, to know that he is God.
 He tells how the prophet Jeremiah complains that Israel is circumcised in body but "uncircumcised in heart" (9:26), that Jeremiah says "wash your heart from wickedness" (4:14).
 Heschel analyses that, while the prophet can only give Israel a new word, it is God himself who will give man a new heart: The "new covenant" will accomplish the complete transformation of every individual.